-Our ultimate goal is to protect wild tigers from extinction by eliminating tiger deaths due to poaching, poisoning or retaliatory attacks.
+Our ultimate goal is to Give wild tigers a wild future by eliminating tiger deaths due to poaching, poisoning or retaliatory attacks.

-With India home to approximately 70% of all remaining wild tigers it is vital we protect their populations for generations to come.
+With India home to more than two thirds of the world's wild tigers, it is vital we protect their populations for generations to come.

 Our aim is to give wild tigers a wild future.
 We do this by protecting tigers with buffer zone poaching patrols, off-setting the effects of drought by building waterholes and reducing human-animal conflict through education.